 Gastrointestinal disorders can cause real mental health distress, such as anxiety and depression.
 Left untreated, both the underlying disorders and related mental health issues can worsen.
-The UPMC Digestive Disorders Center takes an integrated, holistic approach to treating gastrointestinal diseases.
+The UPMC Digestive Health Care takes an integrated, holistic approach to treating gastrointestinal diseases.

 The center treats not only the physical symptoms of digestive disorders, but also the mental and emotional impact.
 Treatment may include antidepressants as well as cognitive behavioral therapy and relaxation techniques to help reduce anxiety and stress.

-If you have a gastrointestinal disorder and think you are also experiencing mental distress, contact the UPMC Digestive Disorders Center at 1-866-442-7876 (4GASTRO) to request an appointment with one of our gastroenterologists.
+If you have a gastrointestinal disorder and think you are also experiencing mental distress, contact the UPMC Digestive Health Care at 1-866-442-7876 (4GASTRO) to request an appointment with one of our gastroenterologists.